Scientific Update | June 2019

 - Avoiding harvesting too much fluid from any single location

 - Minimizing marrow handling time following aspiration

-Depending on the tools surgeons have at hand, following these guidelines can produce wildly different outcomes.
+Depending on the tools at a surgeon’s disposal, following these guidelines can yield vastly different results.

 Common Bone Marrow Aspiration Techniques